53p3h2/go-rest-api/README.md

 ## 📌 Notes
 - This project is meant for university course learning project.
-- It runs fully offline using SQLite.
+- It runs fully offline using SQLite though it should be installed from [SQLite3](https://www.sqlite.org/index.html).
 - due to sqlite3 driver needing gcc it only runs on unix systems with gcc installed

 ---